AbeHandler/cnn-sentence-classification/README.md

-# Convolutional Neural Networks for Sentence Classification
+# Sentence Classification With Convolutional Neural Networks

 This is an extension of yoonkim's implementation of CNN_sentence to classify test sentences.
 The original implementation can be found here: https://github.com/yoonkim/CNN_sentence